 Can’t afford your next repayment?

-- Indicate where you can obtain free independent debt advice
+- Offer you information on where you can find free independent debt advice.

-- Giving you reasonable time to repay possibly freezing interest and additional charges.
+- Offer a reasonable amount of time to the debtor to pay off the debt, which may include freezing interest and additional charges.

 I’ve written more about what to do if you can’t pay back your loan here.